-

 This means that even as your team gets great, it’s set up to get ever greater thanks to its commitment to continual improvement and learning.
 This kind of culture drives sustainable success, equipping your team with the tools to thrive in an ever-changing market.

-Use Process to Reduce Time to Market
+Use Processes to Reduce Time to Market

 While agility isn’t just about speed, there’s no denying that with the current rate of change in the market, speed matters.
 Agile marketing's iterative approach enables marketing teams to deliver projects faster, and then iterate on performance just as quickly.